Towards Understanding and Quantifying Uncertainty for Text-to-Image Generation

 arXiv Detail & Related papers (2024-06-21T03:58:44Z) - Information Theoretic Text-to-Image Alignment [49.396917351264655]

-Our analysis indicates that our method is superior to the state-of-the-art, yet it only requires the pre-trained denoising network of the T2I model itself to estimate MI.
+Our method is on-par or superior to the state-of-the-art, yet requires nothing but a pre-trained denoising network to estimate MI.

 Deepfakes are realistic face manipulations that can pose serious threats to security, privacy, and trust.